1j01/midiflip/README.md

 # MidiFlip

 Transform MIDI songs to create mathematical remixes.
-Made for/inspired by Andrew Huang's [#MidiFlip "challenge"](https://youtu.be/4IAZY7JdSHU).
+Inspired by Andrew Huang's [#MidiFlip "challenge"](https://youtu.be/4IAZY7JdSHU).

-MidiFlip can be used to simply flip notes around, but it also gives you raw control over the notes in a simple way so you can make arbitrary remappings.
+MidiFlip can be used to simply flip notes around, inverting all the pitches, but it also gives you raw control over the notes in a simple way so you can make arbitrary remappings.

 [Try MidiFlip online.](http://1j01.github.io/midiflip/)